ergl/crdt-ml/README.md

 Included data types are:

 - _IntVector_ : An Integer Vector.
-- _Counter_ : A grow-only counter.
+- _GCounter_ : A grow-only counter.
-- _DCounter_ : A counter implementing both increment and decrement operations.
+- _PNCounter_ : A counter implementing both increment and decrement operations.
 - _GRSet_ : An grow-only set.
 - _USet_ : A set supporting both add and remove operations.